-Proportion Percentage Independent Directors : All Directors 5:8 62.50 Non-Executive Directors : All Directors 5:8 62.50 Male Directors : All Directors 3:8 37.50 Female Directors : All Directors 5:8 62.50 Independent Directors : Sub-Committee 4:4 100.00
+Proportion Percentage Independent Directors : All Directors 5:8 62.50 Non-Executive Directors : All Directors 5:8 62.50 Male Directors : All Directors 3:8 37.50 Female Directors : All Directors 5:8 62.50 Proportion of Independent Directors in Sub-Committee 4:4 100.00

 The Company has no policy for the Managing Director of the Company be appointed as a director in another Company and more than 2 other listed companies (excluding affiliated companies), and may not be directors of the same type of business or business that may cause conflict of interest.
 Unless approved by the Board of Directors.
-And the Company has no executive director holding more than 2 other listed companies.
+However, The Managing Director of the Company does not hold directorship in more than 2 other listed company.

-Company has an independency policy that a chairman and the president will not be the same person in order to prevent any arbitrary of one subject in voting process.
+The Company has an independency policy that a chairman and the president will not be the same person in order to prevent any arbitrary of one subject in voting process.
 Therefore, the scope of authority of each position is clearly defined in the operation model of the Company.
 Board of Directors is supposed to be determined based on the elements of authority, and all the other directors also are appointed in the same way.
 The Chairman has been elected by the directors of the Company and acts as the chairman of the meeting.
 The chairman has the responsibility to ensure that the meetings of the Board of Directors of the Company proceed in accordance with the agenda, encourage all directors to participate in the meeting (such as asking questions or making observation notes), give advice and recommendation to the management and support the business operation of the Company.
 However, the Chairman will not interfere with the work of the management of the Company.

+The Company has determined the diversify of the Board of Directors.
 The Board of Directors of the Company is composed of directors who possess of directors who possess qualifications, knowledge, expertise and experiences in various areas, including finance and accounting, business administration, law and telecommunications business.
 The independent directors possess higher qualifications than those required by the Securities and Exchange Commission and The Stock Exchange of Thailand, details of which can be found under section "Corporate Governance - Independent Directors".